 C. Preventing sexual transmission in other travellers

 The implications of sexual transmission of ZIKV are greatest for pregnant women.
-If couples, where the women is not pregnant or planning pregnancy, are worried about sexual transmission of ZIKV, this can be prevented by correct and consistent use of condoms (or other barrier methods) during vaginal, anal and oral sex.
-For those wanting to reduce the risk of sexual transmission, the consistent use of barrier methods during sexual contact should begin while travelling to high or moderate ZIKV risk countries and continue to be used for the period of time as stated for couples planning pregnancy above, depending on gender.
+If couples, where the women is not pregnant or considering pregnancy, are worried about sexual transmission of ZIKV, this can be prevented by correct and consistent use of condoms (or other barrier methods) during vaginal, anal and oral sex.
+For those wanting to reduce the risk of sexual transmission, the consistent use of barrier methods during sexual contact should begin while travelling to ZIKV risk countries and continue to be used for the period of time as stated for couples planning pregnancy above, depending on gender.